-To do this I installed a hook to the beams on the deck, then used some hemp grosgrain ribbon to make a tie back.
-The hemp ribbon is a bit stiffer than normal grosgrain… I also got it in bulk, so if the tie backs start to look bad, I’ll just replace them.
+I installed a hook to the beams on the deck and then used some hemp grosgrain ribbon to make a tie back.
+The hemp ribbon is a bit stiffer than normal grosgrain… I also got it in bulk, so if the tie-backs start to look bad, I’ll replace them.

-After a few summers with our drapes blowing away everytime we needed to use them, we finally figured out a solution to keep them from blowing.
-We realized that the drapes needed to be attached to each other to keep them from blowing.
+After a few summers with our drapes blowing away every time we needed to use them, we finally figured out a solution to keep them from blowing.
+We realized that the drapes needed to be attached to keep them from blowing.

 In the evening, the sun comes in so bright through this side of the patio (it gets right in your eyes!)
 So far, it’s been great to be able to close the drape and get some shade, so we can still enjoy the patio in the evenings!

 I’ve received many questions about the outdoor room.
-I’m planning an FAQ post on it soon, so if you have questions about the drapes, just leave a comment and I’ll answer them in that post!
+I’m planning an FAQ post on it soon, so if you have questions about the drapes, leave a comment, and I’ll answer them in that post!